mercurymedia/elm-smart-select/README.md

 ```

 - The `internalMsg` field takes a function that expects a tuple containing a SmartSelect.Msg and the selection state and returns the msg we defined in step 2.
+- `optionType` is a string that indicates what kind of data is being selected, i.e. "Product" or "Client"
+- `optionLabel` expects an instance of the data being selected from and returns a string naming/labeling the instance, i.e. if it is a "Product" being selected, the label may be "Garden Hose"
-- `optionLabel` and `optionDescription` are functions that expect an instance of the data being selected from and return strings.
-Because the smart select is unaware of the type and structure of the data it is processing, these functions are necessary to help render the options in the select dropdown.
+- `optionDescription` expects an instance of the data being selected from and returns a string describing the instance, i.e. if the label is "Garden Hose", the description may be "30 ft"
+    - Because the smart select is unaware of the type and structure of the data it is processing, these functions are necessary to help render the options in the select dropdown.
 - `debounceDuration` indicates how long if at all to wait between the last keypress and executing a search.
 This is particularly useful if the search being executed is pinging an external source.
 - `characterThreshold` indicates how many if any characters should be typed before a search is executed.
 - `closeOnSelect` indicates whether or not the `SmartSelect` should close itself after a selection has been made.